A D&I World on its own: Management and Leadership Culture

 If you say corporate culture and (should) mean management culture

-Everyone is talking about corporate culture as a key topic for D&I. But most of our analyses show that the leadership culture of an organization should be the actual field of action.
+Everyone is talking about corporate culture as a key topic for D&I. But most of our analyses show that the leadership culture of an organisation should be the actual field of action.
 This is because there are unwritten laws and implicit norms that leave valuable potential untapped.
-We address these important levers with executives within the framework of our Unconscious Bias and Inclusive Leadership Instruments.
+We address these important levers with executives within the framework of our Unconscious Bias and Inclusive Leadership tools.
 ENGINEERING D&I.